 Flu vaccinations are available at all Group Health Medical Centers clinics.
 Ask for the vaccine during your next appointment, or when you're already in a clinic for any other service.
 Vaccinations are also available on a walk-in basis between 8:30 a.m. and 5 p.m., Monday through Friday; some Injection Rooms are closed during lunch.
 Check signs at the clinics for vaccine locations.

 Group Health has plenty of injectable flu vaccine for patients 6 months and older.
 We have a limited supply of HD FluZone (for patients age 65 and older).
 If high dose flu vaccine is not available at your clinic, Group Health strongly encourages patients to receive the vaccine available at that clinic.
 We want to vaccinate our patients at every opportunity rather than risk not vaccinating at all.
 Note: The difference in effectiveness between high dose flu vaccine and injectable vaccine is very small.

 Most plans include coverage for seasonal flu vaccinations.
 For some plans, deductibles and coinsurance may apply.
 Remember that if you don't get your vaccine at a Group Health clinic, you may need to pay and submit a claim for reimbursement.
 Check your benefits, or call Customer Service, toll-free, at 1-888-901-4636.

 Flu vaccine is covered as an in-network preventive service for all Group Health members.

 You can get your vaccine at retail stores, pharmacies, or various community locations offering flu vaccinations.
-If you don't go to a Group Health facility, you may need to pay for the vaccination and submit a claim for reimbursement (PDF).
+If you go to a non-Group Health facility, you will need to pay for the vaccination and submit the above claim for reimbursement form to Group Health.

 The Consulting Nurse Service is available around the clock to Group Health members who have medical questions or concerns.